JTBWatchDog/DF_Garden/src/site/notes/DFMA/Characters/OC sheets/Blaise Corbin.md

 >
 > Blaise's spine and shoulder blades are covered by a cobalt blue cross, which is wrapped in white-blue vines and surrounded by dense, white-silver foliage which covers the rest of her back.
 Beside the cross, over the foliage, are two pairs of white wings.
 > Vines similarly trail across her arms, shoulders, and tail.
 The rest of her tail, underneath the vines, is also covered by dense white-silver foliage.
+> These tattoos are responsible for her metamorphosis and transition, and are what originally gave her wings.

 #### ¶ Techniques